Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: SYSTEM OVERVIEW

 \subsection{System Architecture}

-The RIS-assisted THz SWIPT system is illustrated in Fig. \ref{fig: architerture}.
-The BS is equipped with an RIS-assisted transmitter, where each unit cell of the RIS consists of an independent power supply, a phase conjugate circuit, and a power amplifier.
-The phase conjugate circuit ensures the conjugation of the signal’s phase, while the power amplifier provides the necessary conditions for establishing a stable power cycle for the signal.
-After passing through the conjugate circuit, the incident signal undergoes phase conjugation and is subsequently amplified by the power amplifier before being reflected and transmitted to the UE.
+The resonance mechanism-based RIS-assisted THz SWIPT system is shown in Fig. \ref{fig: architerture}, Specifically, Fig. \ref{fig: architerture}(a) depicts the BS equipped with a RIS-assisted transmitter, which comprises a feed antenna, a digital baseband module, and a digital-to-analog converter (DAC).
+The digital baseband module generates the corresponding baseband digital sequence, which are then converted by the DAC into bias voltage signals that control the phase response of the RIS.
+The initial signal is emitted by the feed antenna to the RIS.
+At the UE side, as shown in Fig. \ref{fig: architerture}(b), the receiver is configured with a dedicated antenna \cite{r26}, and mainly consists of an analog-to-digital converter (ADC) and a baseband module, responsible for signal digitization and information decoding, respectively.

-The receiver antenna \cite{r28}, located on the UE side, consists of individual elements that include a power divider and a phase conjugate circuit.
-The power divider manages the power received by the UE, allocating a portion for SWIPT while simultaneously directing a fraction of the power back to the BS.
-The SWIPT-dedicated power is further proportionally distributed: the power rectifier converts energy for harvesting, and the demodulator extracts information for recovery.
-Phase conjugate circuits are installed at both the BS and the UE; only the symmetric configuration of these circuits enables the successful formation of a retro-reflective link, which is essential for self-alignment.
+Furthermore, the structural composition of each unit of the BS and UE is represented in Fig. \ref{fig: architerture}(c) and Fig. \ref{fig: architerture}(d), respectively.
+In Fig. \ref{fig: architerture}(c), each unit cell of the RIS consists of a phase conjugate circuit and a PA.
+The phase conjugate circuit ensures the conjugation of the signal phase, while the power amplifier (PA) provides the necessary gain for establishing a stable power cycle for the signal.
+In Fig. \ref{fig: architerture}(d), the antenna unit consists of a power divider (PD), a phase conjugate circuit and a rectifier.
+The PD manages the power received by the UE, allocating a portion for power rectifier while simultaneously directing a fraction of the power back to the BS, and the remaining is for UE digital baseband for information demodulation.
+The signal is reflected from the RIS to the BS, undergoes phase conjugation and retro-reflection, and finally returns to the BS is defined as an iteration.
+After several iterations, the phases of the unit elements align with each other, and the beam converges to a steady state that remains unchanged in subsequent iterations, which is referred to as the resonance mechanism.